crate/crate-npgsql/README.md

 # npgsql-cratedb
 A plugin that provides extensions to Npgsql which enable usage of Npgsql as a .NET data provider for CrateDB.

-This plugin depends on a [fork](https://github.com/pircher-software/npgsql/tree/a/crate-dev) of the official [Npgsql](https://github.com/npgsql/npgsql) project.
-That fork contains the necessary changes to Npgsql that make this plugin work.
-We are working to get those changes merged upstream.
+This plugin is based on the official [Npgsql](https://github.com/npgsql/npgsql) project.

 To use Npgsql with CrateDB, a special DatabaseInfoFactory-class has to be registered with a call to `NpgsqlDatabaseInfo.RegisterFactory`: